NeXiDE/Retard-Client/README.md

-# NeXi-Client
+# Retard-Client

-NeXi-Client is an unofficial client for the browser game [Venge.io](https://venge.io).
+Retard-Client is an unofficial client for the browser game [Venge.io](https://venge.io).
 The client is not made nor is affliated with the developers of Venge.io.
 The client is approved and verified by the developers and is completely safe for consumer use.
-By downloading NeXi-Client, you promise to adhere to the following rules:
+By downloading Retard-Client, you promise to adhere to the following rules:

 1. You should use the client without the intention of stealing the code or modifying the code in the client without permission from the developers.
 2. Please refrain from spreading the client's GitHub link, and instead distribute the Discord link.
+3. You are agreeing that we can't support you in any way when your account gets banned from venge.io

 ## Client Shortcuts